 ANTH 5336 (3).
 HEALTH IN CROSS-CULTURAL PERSPECTIVE.
 Cross-cultural study of the cultural construction and social organization of medical systems in preindustrial and industrialized societies, including the political economy of health, ethnomedicine, international health, ethnopharmacology, and bioethics.
-Prerequisite: ANTH 2301 or 3301, or instructor permission.
+Prerequisites: ANTH 3301, 3306 or approval of instructor.

-${\bf ANTH~5344~(3).~RESEARCH~METHODS~IN~ETHNOLOGY.~Examination~of~methodologies~and~techniques~appropriate~for~different~types~of~ethnological~research.}$
+ANTH 5344 (3).
+RESEARCH METHODS IN ETHNOLOGY.
+Examination of methodologies and techniques appropriate for different types of ethnological research.